openpbs/openpbs/ci/README.md

 # Above command builds package for the platform ci was started/currently running on.
 ```

 * **./ci --delete:** will delete any running containers and take a backup of logs.
 Does not take any arguments.
+The current logs can be found in the "logs" folder in the ci folder.
+The backup logs can be found in session-{date}-{timestamp} format folder inside "logs" folder.

 ```bash
 ./ci --delete